imaantaheri/AnoLT/README.md

 To get performance metrics for each method, first, its related python code from `data_to_score` need to be executed.
 The code stores anomaly scores of the test set (last 30% samples in each location) into a folder named `[method name]_results`.

 Based on the given set of hyperparameters at the begining of the code, every possible combination of them will be taken into account, and anomaly scores related to each combination will be stored in a `.txt` file per each location (Sample executed outputs for the AR method is uploaded for demonstration).

+rFor instance, the following part in the AR code can be used to adjust the hyperparameters:

 ```